exbibyte/enhance/README.md

 Script management  - To Do

 Current work is focused on schedulers, concurrent data structure, statistics collection, rendering pipeline, memory optimization.
+Major revision is being done on e2 branch.

 ## Dependencies: